futoin/specs/draft/ftn24_if_ui_flow_engine.md

 Device action on current context expiration is to send "action" request with predefined `Expired` as action ID to receive new UI Flow instructions.

+## 1.7.
+Predefined Process, Screen and Action IDs

+The following predefined Processes IDs exist:

+- `Home` - the home screen process in the device;
+- `Register` - the enrollment of the device process;
+- `SignIn` - the authentication on the device process;

+The following predefined Screen IDs exist:

+- `Home` - used in combination with the `Home` process, landing screen;
+- `Transition` - a placeholder type of screens;
+- `Error` - normal error condition;
+- `Failure` - unexpected type of problem;

+The following predefined Action IDs exist:

+- `Expired` - when current time reaches Process Context `expires` timestamp;
+- `Next` - general continuation action (button);
+- `Back` - general return action (button);
+- `Cancel` - general cancellation action (button);

 # 2. Interface schema

 This specs defines Backend and Device base interfaces.
 Those can be used either